Are you ready to discover your college program?

 Information Assurance and Security

-Information assurance and security is a rapidly growing field, but what's it all about?
+Information assurance and security is a rapidly growing field, but what’s it all about?
 How can you start working in information security?
 Do you have the right skills and education?
-If you're looking to grow your career in a new direction and turn your love of computer science into a lucrative paycheck, you've come to the right place.
-Keep reading to learn more about this exciting field and whether it's a good fit for you.
+Information security conferences are key to staying on top of this rapidly evolving industry.
+If you’re looking to grow your career in a new direction and turn your love of computer science into a lucrative paycheck, you’ve come to the right place.
+Keep reading to learn more about this exciting field and whether it’s a good fit for you.

 What Is the Difference Between Information Assurance and Information Security?

 In short, information assurance focuses on gathering data.
 Information security is about keeping that data safe.
 In most organizations, these two jobs are combined into one department or even one worker.
 You’ll need to understand cyber security, database management and security engineering to succeed in this field.
 A relevant master’s or bachelor’s degree is highly recommended to ensure you learn the broad range of skills necessary to work as a cyber security officer.
 Don't be confused: Although you'll be responsible for storing customer data, algorithm outputs or protected health information, you won't actually be in charge of gathering the data yourself.
 You'll be more like the owner of a long-term storage facility, and your company's users will be the tenants who actually bring you items -- meaning data -- for safeguarding.

 What Kinds of Jobs Are Available in Information Assurance and Security?